Valuation services

 (confirmation of Will in Scotland)

-In certain situations, the executor of a deceased's estate will require a valuation for probate, which must comply with Section 160 of The Inheritance Act 1984.
-It enables HM Revenue and Customs to establish the correct amount of duty due on the estate.
+In some cases, the executor of a deceased person’s estate will need a probate valuation.
+This valuation must comply with Section 160 of the Inheritance Tax Act 1984 and allow HM Revenue & Customs to determine the correct amount of duty payable on the estate.

 Division of Assets